matheusinfingardi/get_next_line/README.md

       Can not use libft in this project.

 ## **Mandatory Part:**
-For the mandatory part, need to implement the get_next_line function and organize it into the following files:
+The get_next_line function and organize it into the following files:

  - **get_next_line.c:** The main implementation of the get_next_line function. </br>
  - **get_next_line_utils.c:** Auxiliary functions that support the main implementation. </br>